zulip/zulip/docs/subsystems/sending-messages.md

-individual messages each user has received and read (in other chat products, the system either doesn’t track what the user has read at all, or just needs to store a pointer for “how far the user has read” in each room, channel, or stream).
+individual messages each user has received and read (in other chat products, the system either doesn’t track what the user has read at all, or just needs to store a pointer for “how far the user has read” in each room or channel).

 We track these data in the backend in the `UserMessage` table, storing rows `(message_id, user_id, flags)`, where `flags` is 32 bits of space